StackingLayers/Eddy_Probe_Dashboard/README.md

 python3 eddy_dashboard.py
 ```

+---

-## Removing
+# Removing

-Stop and disable the service:
+Disable the service:

 ```bash
 sudo systemctl disable --now eddy-dashboard
 ```

-Remove the service file:
+Remove the service:

 ```bash
 sudo rm /etc/systemd/system/eddy-dashboard.service
 sudo systemctl daemon-reload
 ```

-Remove the dashboard directory if desired:
+Remove the application directory if desired:

 ```bash
 rm -rf ~/eddy-dashboard
 ```

+---

-## Disclaimer
+# Disclaimer

 This project is a diagnostic tool.

-Always verify probe behavior using the normal Klipper calibration and printer setup procedures before relying on measurements for printer operation.
+Always verify probe behavior using the normal Klipper and probe-manufacturer calibration/setup procedures before relying on measurements for printer operation.

-Do not use the dashboard's calibration-equivalent Z value as a replacement for Klipper's normal probing, homing, Z-offset, or safety logic.
+Do not use the dashboard's calculated Z or Cartographer model-distance value as a replacement for Klipper's normal:

+- homing
+- probing
+- Z-offset handling
+- bed leveling
+- safety logic

+---